 * Numbers collected by Food Bank of Northwest Indiana

 Hilltop Food Pantry provides resources, support and advocacy for food insecure individuals living in Valparaiso, IN.
-Please call (219) 477-4222 for drop off or pick up locations and times through the end of November.
+Please call (219) 477-4222 to schedule a drop off or pick up time.

 The Hilltop Food Pantry is staffed with volunteers from area churches, other community volunteers and Valparaiso University Work Study students.
 Without the dedication and hard work of these priceless individuals, families in need would not receive the food they need.
 If interested in volunteering, please contact our main office at (219) 477-4222.